 Balanced costs (infrastructure versus attached stations).

-This project can be implement with no change to the existing device cost basis which has been demonstrated, through well over a billion shipped devices, to be suitable to effectively address IoT networking needs.
+This project can be implemented with no change to the existing device cost basis, which has been demonstrated, through well over a billion shipped devices, to be suitable to effectively address IoT networking needs.

 Known cost factors.